JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/complete-current-statement/index.md

   url: https://www.youtube.com/watch?v=dsokGASiSNg&list=PLM-t1Z4tbFfn291KlSOQE_ulCAyzXO3uA
   poster: ./poster_short.png
 leadin: |
     GoLand can complete statements and add required trailing commas for any composite literals (like struct, slice, etc.), and even place caret in a position where you can just start typing the next statement.

+    **How to use:**

-    After typing parentheses, trigger the Complete Current Statement action, ⇧+⌘+↩︎  on macOS and ⇧+⌃+↩︎ on Windows/Linux, to add curly braces and move the cursor down to the beginning of the next row.
+    After typing parentheses, trigger the **Complete Current Statement** action, _Ctrl + Shift + Enter on Windows/Linux_ and _⇧ + ⌘ + Enter  on macOS_, to add curly braces and move the cursor down to the beginning of the next row.

 ---